Volunteering with 4-H

 Fall volunteer training

 Each fall, statewide volunteer training is offered at locations across the state, providing relevant and current training to all interested club volunteers.
-More information is posted on the 4-H home page each year as fall approaches.
+Training dates and locations are posted on the fall volunteer training page each year as fall approaches.

 Training and events